Last Updated on by Jeremy

 Yes, this one really does it all.

 This amazing functionality has allowed us to supercharge our affiliate marketing game as we've been able to create custom ad displays in-body, in our footers, and on our sidebar to be inserted exactly where we want and on specific post categories.
-So rather than testing an ad for, say, Rail Europe site wide, we were able to immediately place it in all of our articles with our Europe category tag (we now make about $50-$100/month just from that one change).
+So rather than testing an ad for, say, European train tickets site-wide, we were able to immediately place it in all of our articles with our Europe category tag (we now make about $50-$100/month just from that one change).

 - Pro tip: This one has a steep learning curve, so be sure to read all the tutorials ahead of time.
 Figuring out the best settings can be a pain at times if you get into specific inclusion / exclusions.

 Pretty Links Pro is a premium link cloaking program that is best used for changing the structure of affiliate links for select services.
 The reason this is useful is because some affiliate programs create jumbled hyperlinks that look, to be blunt, like spam.